-- Compare applicable MPO plans and county comprehensive plans to identify regional transportation priority projects (including multi-use trails). - Encourage involvement of local governments in their respective MPOs. - Pursue TSPLOST (region-wide, if possible). - Identify and pursue other sources of funding and cost-sharing options for road and rail projects. - Explore and incentivize related industries including warehousing, distribution, and logistics.
+- Compare applicable MPO plans and county comprehensive plans to identify regional transportation priority projects (including multi-use trails). - Encourage involvement of local governments in their respective MPOs. - Identify and pursue sources of funding and cost-sharing options for road, rail, and other transportation projects. - Explore and incentivize related industries including warehousing, distribution, and logistics.

-- Regular reports of resurfaced and newly paved lane mileage - Regular reports of new rail mileage - Awarding of DOT, GDOT, and other transportation project funding - Passage of new TSPLOSTs
+- Regular reports of resurfaced and newly paved lane mileage - Regular reports of new rail mileage - Awarding of DOT, GDOT, and other transportation project funding